eNMS-automation/eNMS/README.md

 eNAPALM is a web interface to netmiko and NAPALM.
 It allows to send scripts (plain text script or Jinja2 templates along with a YAML file) to one or more devices using netmiko or NAPALM, and to retrieve and store the output of NAPALM getters.
-It also includes a daemon for the user to run specific actions (retrieve the getters, send a script) on a regular basis.
+It also includes a daemon, implemented with APScheduler, for the user to run specific actions (retrieve the getters, send a script) on a regular basis.

 ![eNAPALM](https://github.com/afourmy/e-napalm/blob/master/readme/napalm_configuration.png)